-If you’ve spent any time reading about the curly girl method then you’ve likely come across protein and rice water rinses.
+If you've spent any time reading about the curly girl method then you've likely come across protein treatments and rice water rinses.
 But what is a rice water rinse, why would you want to do a rice water rinse for curly hair, and how do you do it?

 Benefits of rice water for hair

 Sometimes wavy or curly hair needs special treatments, and rice water can offer many benefits.
 Many believe the benefits of a rice water rinse include:

 - strengthens hair